nandorojo/dripsy/README.md

 - Memoized styles, even when written inline
 - Atomic CSS classes, with `StyleSheet.create` under the hood
 - Use with `@expo/vector-icons` ([example](https://github.com/nandorojo/dripsy/issues/112))
+- Linear Gradient
+- Performant: `sx` prop is memoized under the hood (even if you write it in render)

 # 📚 Table of Contents